Text Link

 Night eating syndrome

 Night eating syndrome (NES) is an eating disorder distinguished by a substantial amount of overall food intake occurring after dinner with two or more weekly nighttime sleep disruptions followed by food ingestion as a possible accompaniment.
-Causes of NES still require further research but point to a desynchronization between food intake patterns and sleep patterns.17

 Orthorexia nervosa

-Some signs of orthorexia nervosa may include an increased focus on the health value of food, cutting out specific food groups, or feeling compelled to check nutrition labels, while practicing restrictive eating.
-People with orthorexia may also spend a great deal of time thinking about food, and how “healthy” or “unhealthy” certain food items are while experiencing an extreme fear of certain foods, or overall distress around eating.
+Some signs of orthorexia nervosa may include an increased focus on the health value of food, cutting out specific food groups, or feeling compelled to check nutrition labels while practicing restrictive eating.
+People with orthorexia may also spend a great deal of time thinking about food and how “healthy” or “unhealthy” certain food items are while experiencing an extreme fear of certain foods or overall distress around eating.

-Learn More
+Learn more

 What is orthorexia?